- Division: Magnoliophyta

 The so-called fireworks pincushion proteas have flowers that look like rockets blasting into the sky or resembling a shower of green and yellow sparks, shimmering over the leaves below.

-This species gets its name from its habitat, the limestone hills and flats of the southernmost tip of Africa.
+This plant gets its name from its habitat, the limestone hills and flats of the southernmost tip of Africa.